 There is no cure for Usher syndrome and currently treatment for Usher Syndrome-related hearing loss is through hearing aids and cochlear implants.
 However, research suggests new treatment of gene therapy or cell therapies may offer a cure.

-With the support for Stan Perron Charitable Foundation and our Gift of Hearing Appeal we have been able to progress the project further to submit the NHMRC Synergy Grant application for $5 million.
+With the support from Channel 7 Telethon Trust, Stan Perron Charitable Foundation and our Gift of Hearing Appeal we have been able to progress the project further to submit the NHMRC Synergy Grant application for $5 million.
 The proposed funding will be used to support the ongoing Usher syndrome gene therapy pipelines to develop the Australian Usher Syndrome Gene Therapy Coalition which will incorporate strong bedside-bench research pathways with established world leaders in clinical care and scientific research to establish a disease modelling and drug screening platform suitable for the pre-clinical evaluation of treatments for Usher syndrome.

 We are working with the retinal specialist Professor Fred Chen, Senior scientists Dr Livia Carvalho and Dr Samuel McLenachan at Lions Eye Institute, Professor Steve Wilton and Professor Sue Fletcher from Murdoch University to understand how Usher affects eyes and ears, and to try to find common methods to correct the defects.
 This collaboration provides great economy of effort for our Usher research program and new ideas come from the different perspectives each partner brings.
 In our current research we are investigating how to make cells of the inner ear from Usher patient stem cells.
 If the stem cells can be turned into the hearing cells that are missing in Usher patients, we may be able to correct the mutation and put the corrected cells back into the patient’s cochlea to restore hearing.
 In other words, by changing stem cells so they become the cell type in the ear that detects sounds and then implanting these cells into the inner ear, we hope to restore hearing in Usher syndrome patients.
 Using this same process Prof Chen will put cells back into the retina and restore sight.
 This approach is reliant on the ability to model the correct cell type and this represents a major effort for inner ear cell biology in our lab.
 A robust cell model will allow us to explore many aspects of inner ear cell biology and cell/tissue engineering in the search for a cure for Usher Syndrome.